adv-panda/infodeslib_docs/docs/source/apis/dcs.rst

                 classification problem.
 Each base classifiers should support the method "predict".
 If None, then the pool of classifiers is a bagging classifier.

+        feature_subsets : list of feature sets (Default = None)
+                Each feature set is a list of features (str) and assigned to each classifier in the pool.

         k : int (Default = 7)
                 Number of neighbors used to estimate the competence of the base classifiers.

+        DFP : Boolean (Default = False)
+                Determines if the dynamic frienemy pruning is applied.

+        knn_metric: str or callable {'minkowski', 'cosine', 'manhattan', 'euclidean'}  (Default = 'minkowski') The metric used by the k-NN classifier to estimate distances.

+        dimensionality_reduction : boolean (Default = False)
+                Determines if dimention reduction is applied or not.

+        reduction_technique : str or callable {'pca', 'kernel_pca'} (Default = 'pca')
+                A technique utilized for dimension reduction.

+        n_components : int (Default = 5)
+                Number of components to keep after applying dimension reduction.

+        cbr_features : list of features (Default = None)
+                A list of features to show for Cased-based reasoning XAI.

+        colors : dict (Default = None)
+                A dictionary of assigning colors for each class

 -------------------------------------------------------------------------------